 Origin & Source

-The origin of Onyx is still s hotly debated topic among the learned.
+The origin of Onyx is still hotly debated topic among the learned.
 Is it the crystallized blood of the Gods?
 Some sort of byproduct of Creation? of the New Genesis?
 Was it intentionally placed, or merely a happy accident of geology or arcane influence?
 Is it dangerous?
 Toxic?
 Are mortals even supposed to be meddling with it?
 Perhaps the Gods disapprove of its use and are judging our temptation to use it.
 The Gods have been mostly silent on the topic of the origin, with only the most vague acknowledgment of its existence.
-Most people are far more concerned where Onyx is going, then where it comes from.
+Most people are far more concerned where Onyx is going (and what its used for), than where it comes from.